Neighbors (1937 film): Production

-The Apartment Above was produced by the Sphinx studio Urania-Film under the direction of Witold Dybowski.
-The direction of the film was assigned to Leon Trystan, while the script for it was written by Emanuel Szlechter, Ludwik Starski and Eugeniusz Bodo.
+Neighbors was produced by the studio Urania-Film under the direction of Witold Dybowski.
+The direction of the film was assigned to Leon Trystan, while the script for it was written by Emanuel Schlechter, Ludwik Starski and the film's star – Eugeniusz Bodo.
 The latter also took artistic direction of the film.
-Music for The Floor Above was composed by Henryk Wars, composing the songs "Sexapil - it's our woman's weapon", "made an appointment with her for nine o'clock," and "Today this one, tomorrow that one" to Szlechter's words.
 Seweryn Steinwurzel was responsible for the film's cinematography.

+Music

+The score for the film and its songs were composed by Henryk Wars, with Schlechter writing the words.
+Three songs appeared in Neighbors in total: